 - Account Profile: Users can change passwords, login and logout of the app from the negation drawer by pulling from the left-hand side of the app.

-We hope this tool can help users not only receive up-to-date information from the healthcare authorities, but also defend heir personal health against Coronavirus.
+We hope this tool can help users not only receive up-to-date information from the healthcare authorities, but also defend their personal health against Coronavirus and its sub-variants.
 Click here for the tutorial.
 We welcome your feedback.